-The city of New Orleans was still mostly without power over 24 hours after Ida slammed into the Louisiana coast as a Category 4 storm, exactly 16 years to the day that Hurricane Katrina made landfall, wreaking deadly havoc.
+New Orleans was still mostly without power nearly two days after Ida slammed into the Louisiana coast as a Category 4 storm, exactly 16 years after devastating Hurricane Katrina -- which killed more than 1,800 people -- made landfall.

-Two deaths have been confirmed as crews began fanning out in boats and off-road vehicles to search communities cut off by the giant storm.
+Four deaths have been confirmed as crews began fanning out in boats and off-road vehicles to search communities cut off by the giant storm.
 A man was also missing after apparently being killed by an alligator.

 Images of people being plucked from flooded cars and pictures of destroyed homes surfaced on social media, while the damage in New Orleans itself remained limited.

-Ida -- which was downgraded to a tropical depression on Monday -- knocked out power for all of New Orleans, with more than a million properties across Louisiana without power, according to outage tracker PowerOutage.US.
+Ida -- which has now been downgraded to a tropical depression -- knocked out power for more than a million properties across Louisiana, according to outage tracker PowerOutage.us.

 President Joe Biden declared a major disaster for Louisiana and Mississippi, which gives the states access to federal aid.

-As of 2100 GMT Monday, Ida was located about 20 miles northwest of Jackson, Mississippi, with maximum sustained winds of 20 miles per hour.
+As of 0900 GMT Tuesday, Ida was about 185 miles southwest of country music hub Nashville, Tennessee, with maximum sustained winds of 30 miles per hour.